karthikkasubhagit/SadhanaAppMVC/README.md

-**Internal Operations Platform for NGO**
-An internal application built to streamline their daily activities/practices for a non-profit organization (ISKCON).
+Web application built to streamline daily activities/practices for the members of a non-profit organization (ISKCON).
 It's hosted entirely on the Azure cloud platform.

 Core Technologies: